Entanglement Phase Transition in Chaotic non-Hermitian Systems: Entanglement In non-Hermitian transverse field Ising model

 \subsection{phase transition between gapless phase and gaped phase}

 In the Hamiltonian (\ref{eq9}), the non-Hermitian term commutes with the spin-spin coupling term.
-Thus, if $\Omega=0$, the imaginary part of the energy spectra is always gaped with the gap $\Delta=\gamma/2$, where $\Delta$ denotes difference between the largest imaginary part of eigenenergies and the second-largest one.
+Thus, if $\Omega=0$, the imaginary part of the energy spectra is always gaped with the gap $\Delta=\gamma/2$, where $\Delta$ denotes difference between the largest and second-largest imaginary part of the spectra.
 The presence of a transverse field makes the model chaotic.
-Ref. \cite{Malakar24} has shown that the model is still gaped as well as $\Omega<J$.
+Ref. \cite{Malakar24} has shown that the model is still gaped as long as $\Omega<J$.
 Consequently, there is no entanglement phase transition in this regime.
 Here, we mainly investigate th spectrum of the system in the opposite regime, i.e., $\Omega\geq J$. \\